Leader of Australia's most populous state quits

 He said he got into politics because he was frustrated by government policy inaction.

 “I said many times I didn’t want to become a career politician.
 I wanted to go as hard as I could for as long as I could and then step aside,” Baird told reporters with an emotion-filled voice.
-“Well, today I’m making good on that pledge. “
+“Well, today I’m making good on that pledge.”

+Baird said “serious health challenges” for his family were also factors in his resignation.
+His father, a former state government minister and federal government lawmaker, was recovering from open heart surgery and his mother requires 24-hour care for muscular dystrophy.

+His sister Julia Baird, a prominent journalist who wrote in 2015 about her battle with a rare cancer, has suffered a recurrence of that cancer and has recently returned to hospital.

 Baird was thrust into power in 2014 when Premier Barry O’Farrell suddenly quit in the face of mounting evidence that he failed to declare a 3,000 Australian dollar ($2,800) bottle of wine that arrived as a gift on his Sydney doorstep.